Finnomator/ZK_Backend/README.md

 #### Required Steps

 Create a new row in the `vehicledb` table.
-Enter the chip id of your vehicle (It will be printed in hexadecimal when you launch the firmware).
+Enter the imei of your vehicle (It will be printed in hexadecimal when you launch the firmware).
 Give it a name and a type (currently only `Car` is available).

 Insert your UIDs in the `rfiduiddb` table.